jinglou/p2017-hcn-co-sod/HCN/README.md

 	 2. `HCNco`    Co-saliency maps

  3. To regenerate the single-layer saliency maps of CNS [17] and RBD [26], please delete the subfolders `<L1>, <L2>, and <L3>` in the folders `<CNS> and <RBD>` and rerun `HCN_Demo`.

+ 4. We have noted that different versions of MATLAB have substantial influences on the edge detection results.
+In our experiments, both CNS, RBD, and HCN are all run in MATLAB R2017a (version 9.2).